 The IRS typically assigns the collection of the TFRP to a Revenue Officer.
 The Revenue Officer is an IRS employee who will seek to collect the taxes for the government.
 The IRS will typically attempt to have the business file all outstanding returns and collect a full payment from the business before it seeks collection from the employees.
 Where the business cannot full pay the liability, the IRS will begin to investigate the financial health of the business, and attempt to determine which corporate officers/employees/etc., participated in the decision not to pay the payroll taxes.
 The IRS may determine to shut down the business when the business cannot continue to operate and remain current on its liabilities.
 (JDKatz First Rule of Holes – When you are in a hole, stop digging.)

 Should I obtain counsel if the IRS assigns a Revenue Officer to my matter?

-In an attempt to make an accurate claim against a corporation, The IRS will conduct a 4180 interview (named for its associated form), designed to find the individual responsible for the tax liability.
+In an attempt to make an accurate claim against a corporation, The IRS will conduct a 4180 interview (named for its associated form), designed to find the individual responsible for the tax evasion measures and liability.
 This occurs only in cases for which the IRS is assessing a TFRP, and will be a 100 percent civil penalty to the person who holds the responsibility for corporate payroll tax liability.
 The TFRP is assessed for the amount that the company withheld from their employee’s paychecks and didn’t hand over to the IRS, and the penalty assigned to such a charge can’t be avoided through bankruptcy.

 During a 4180 interview, the goal of the IRS is to discover who, if anyone, willfully refused to pay the company’s federal payroll tax for the given year.
 When the IRS finds the responsible party, they charge them for the amount of the TFRP, not the original payroll tax amounts.